Part Time Mechanical Inspector

-On August 3, 2020, the Michigan Department of Environment, Great Lakes and Energy (EGLE) adopted Per and Polyfluoroalkyl compounds (PFAS) drinking water rules.
-The new rule requires testing for seven PFAS compounds and established maximum contaminant levels (MCLs).
+The Michigan Department of Environment, Great Lakes and Energy’s (EGLE) Per and Polyfluoroalkyl compounds (PFAS) drinking water rule requires testing for seven PFAS compounds and established maximum contaminant levels (MCLs).
 PFAS are man-made compounds used in the manufacturing of carpets, clothing, fabrics for furniture, paper packages for food and other materials that are resistant to water, grease or stains.
 They are also found in products such as firefighting foams, cleaners, cosmetics, paints, adhesives and insecticides.